 No credit is awarded for courses taken at community, junior or technical colleges.
 The school must award a major in Physics for a course to be eligible for transfer credit.

 Students must provide a syllabus for evaluation, including information about assessment.
 No courses titled “Intro to Politics” will be accepted for transfer credit.

+No credit is awarded for community or junior college courses.
 A syllabus is required for evaluation (i.e. what textbook was used, what chapters were covered).

 Entering students who have taken Religion courses comparable to REL 101, 102 or 103 at an accredited college or university may receive transfer credit.
 The determination is made after review by the department chair.